Skip to main content

 Youth work training

-In 2019, the Swedish Agency for Youth and Civil society conducted a questionnaire on youth work, focusing on educational levels of youth workers.
+In 2019, the Swedish Agency for Youth and Civil society, MUCF, conducted a survey on youth work, focusing on educational levels of youth workers.
+According to the report, over 60 per cent of the professionals working in open leisure centres lack formal education.
 See section 10.4 Research and evidence supporting Youth Work for more information.

 Mobility of youth workers